enlambdment/propositional/README.md

 >    a) If a conjunction X⋀Y is true, then X, Y are both true.
 >    b) If a conjunction X⋀Y is false, then either X is false or Y is false.
 > 3)
->    a) If a disjunction XvY is true, then either X is true or Y is true.
+>    a) If a disjunction X⋁Y is true, then either X is true or Y is true.
->    b) If a disjunction XvY is false, then both X, Y are false.
+>    b) If a disjunction X⋁Y is false, then both X, Y are false.
 > 4)
 >    a) If X⊃Y is true, then either X is false or Y is true.
 >    b) If X⊃Y is false, then X is true and Y is false.